KuceraMar/KuceraMar/README.md

 - 👀 I’m interested in everything.
 - 🌱 I’m continuously learning.
 - 💞️ I’m looking to you.
-- 📫 How to reach me: martin@div.cz
+- 📫 How to reach me: find me
 - 😄 Pronouns: as you wish
 - ⚡ Fun fact: haha